midnight-madman/Loopie/README.md

 2. Upload data to IPFS / ???
 3. Trigger new next.js build via Github Actions
 4. Build new static site

+# Todo
+##
+- upload files with urls and tweet_ids to ipfs
+- use files from ipfs instead of local ones
+- add scripts to git
+- run script via github action periodically